-The capital assets management system shall be updated monthly to account for the addition/acquisition, disposal, relocation/transfers of capital assets.
-It shall be the responsibility of the superintendent to count and reconcile the capital assets with the capital assets management system on June 30 each year.
+The capital assets management system must be updated monthly to account for the addition/acquisition, disposal, relocation/transfer of capital assets.
+It is the responsibility of the superintendent to count and reconcile the capital assets with capital assets management system on June 30 each year.